Skip to content

 Philosophy

-How Our Intellectual Appetites Make Us Vulnerable to Existential Risks, Part II
+How Our Intellectual Appetites Make Us Vulnerable to Existential Risks: part two

 Christians have a long tradition of discussing human appetites—for corporeal things like food, sex, and comfort, as well as for incorporeal things …